siyuyue/simes/README.md

 1. Simulator:

-    To run Simulator, go to simulator folder, run make
+    To run Simulator, go to simulator folder, type

+        make

     to compile simulator.
 This creates a library file in lib and an executable file in bin.

 2. Visualizer:

-    To run Visualizer, go to visualizer folder, run qmake
+    To run Visualizer, go to visualizer folder, type

+        qmake

     first to invoke QT's qmake program to create the makefile.
+Then type

-Then run make
+        make

     to compile visualizer.
 This creates an executable file in bin.